quarkusio/quarkus-super-heroes/grpc-locations/README.md

 ### Exposed Endpoints
 Since this is a gRPC service, the protobuf definition can be [found here](src/main/proto/locationservice-v1.proto).

+## Contract testing with Pact
+[Pact](https://pact.io) is a code-first tool for testing HTTP and message integrations using `contract tests`.
+Contract tests assert that inter-application messages conform to a shared understanding that is documented in a contract.
+Without contract testing, the only way to ensure that applications will work correctly together is by using expensive and brittle integration tests.

+[Eric Deandrea](https://developers.redhat.com/author/eric-deandrea) and [Holly Cummins](https://hollycummins.com) recently spoke about contract testing with Pact and used the Quarkus Superheroes for their demos.
+[Watch the replay](https://www.youtube.com/watch?v=vYwkDPrzqV8) and [view the slides](https://hollycummins.com/modern-microservices-testing-pitfalls-devoxx/) if you'd like to learn more about contract testing.

+The `grpc-locations` application is a [Pact _Provider_](https://docs.pact.io/provider), and as such, should run provider verification tests against contracts produced by consumers.

+> [!NOTE]
+> The `grpc-locations` service uses gRPC/protobuf and not REST, therefore the consumer contract tests between `rest-fights` and `grpc-locations` use the [Pact protobuf plugin](https://docs.pact.io/implementation_guides/pact_plugins/plugins/protobuf).
+There is no installation necessary.
+When the tests execute the plugin will be automatically installed.

+As [this README states](src/test/resources/pacts/README.md), contracts generally should be hosted in a [Pact Broker](https://docs.pact.io/pact_broker) and then automatically discovered in the provider verification tests.

+One of the main goals of the Superheroes application is to be super simple and just "work" by anyone who may clone this repo.
+That being said, we can't make any assumptions about where a Pact broker may be or any of the credentials required to access it.

+Therefore, the [Pact contract](src/test/resources/pacts/rest-fights-grpc-locations.json) is committed into this application's source tree inside the [`src/test/resources/pacts` directory](src/test/resources/pacts).
+In a realistic scenario, if a broker wasn't used, the consumer's CI/CD would commit the contracts into this repository's source control.

+The Pact tests use the [Quarkus Pact extension](https://github.com/quarkiverse/quarkus-pact).
+This extension is recommended to give the best user experience and ensure compatibility.

 ## Benchmarking with Hyperfoil
 Hyperfoil doesn't yet support gRPC.
 [This issue](https://github.com/Hyperfoil/Hyperfoil/issues/281) is currently tracking it.